Butler County Commissioners met with a representative from Mid Kansas Co-Op about the pending roadway repair agreement

 "Once that overlay is done and those changes are made, then we will take responsibility for that road," added Palmer.
 "The county will have to buy the right of ways because they are not currently included in the cost of this project."

-Page 4 of 5 - "I think it's important that a cap be set that we feel is adequate to address the issues," added Myers.
+"I think it's important that a cap be set that we feel is adequate to address the issues," added Myers.
 "None of this would be an issue at all if it weren't for this large tax abatement."

 "If they did not ask for IRBs or tax abatements, the county would be receiving roughly $66,000 in taxes," added Woydziak.
 "Those are the funds that we're going to pull in order to complete road maintenance."